AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## B2B events

-The B2B events contain [requisition list](https://experienceleague.adobe.com/docs/commerce-admin/b2b/requisition-lists/requisition-lists.html) information, such as if a requisition list was created, added to, deleted from, or if the list itself was deleted.
+The B2B events contain [requisition list](https://experienceleague.adobe.com/docs/commerce-admin/b2b/requisition-lists/requisition-lists.html) information, such as if a requisition list was created, added to, or deleted from.
 You can use this information to...

 ### createRequisitionList